FOOD & FEASTING IN ANTIQUITY-

 Watch this space for more details!

-ClassicsFest has been made possible with funding from The Community Foundation of Tyne & Wear and Northumberland Newcastle Culture Investment Fund, The David Family Foundation, The Leche Trust, the Institute of Classical Studies and Classics For All North.
+ClassicsFest has been made possible with funding from Community Foundation North East - Newcastle Culture Investment Fund, The David Family Foundation, The Leche Trust, the Institute of Classical Studies, The Roman Society - Schools Fund, Classics For All North and The Hellenic Society.

 Photos: Jason Thompson